A Survey on Data Pricing: from Economics to Data Science: Fundamental Principles of Data Pricing

 In many situations where customers may not realize the value of an information good unless they try it, even the free versions may be provided.
 The rationale is that the free versions can provide opportunities to potential customers to test out.
 The objectives of offering free versions include building awareness, gaining follow-on sales, creating a customer network, attracting attentions, and gaining competitive advantages.

 The number of versions of an information good may be decided by two major considerations.
 First, the characteristics of the information to be sold is important.
 An information good that can be used in many different ways opens the door to many different versions.
 The second important factor is the value that different customers may place on it.
+The larger the variance, the more versions may be needed.

 The versioning strategy has been investigated in pricing data products, for example, relational data sets and query results~\cite{journals/pvldb/BalazinskaHS11, Balazinska2013}.
 Relational views provide a natural and flexible technical mean to produce versions of an information source.
 A series of technical challenges are identified, such as arbitrage in pricing, fine-grained data pricing, pricing updates, integrated data and competing data sources, which are reviewed further in this article.